Estimated reading time: 6 minutes

 That is their choice to make, not yours.
 Just because you choose to give credit doesn’t permit you to take and display their copyright-protected materials.
-Always ask a site owner if you can use their content before you put it on your site.
+Always ask a site owner if you can use their images or content before putting it on your site.

 3. “I can link to graphics on other sites so that they display on my site.”

-Others do so to precisely provide that impression it is content they created.
+Others do so to precisely to provide the impression it is content they created.
 A better option is to link to the information you like and create a new window to open to make sure your site is still available to your site visitors.

 5. “If I only quote a portion of the other site’s content, and link to them, I do not need their permission.”

-Unless you are writing an opinion piece or review where quotes from the other site are necessary to your post, ask permission first.
+Ask permission first if you are writing an opinion piece or review where quotes from the other site are necessary to your post.

 6. “If I pay someone to create graphics for my website, I own the copyright to those graphics.”

 Not necessarily.
-Your agreement with the graphic artist needs to explicitly state that upon your payment, all of their rights are then transferred to you in whole; you most likely only have an exclusive license to use those graphics.
+Your agreement with the graphic artist needs to explicitly state that upon your payment, all of their rights are then transferred to you in whole.
+Otherwise, you most likely only have an exclusive license to use those graphics.

 In addition, purchasing the full copyright will cost you much more than simple exclusivity.
-The fact is that the moment anything is created, whether it be written or drawn, the creator owns the copyright – that’s the law.
+The fact is that the moment anything is created, whether written or drawn, the creator owns the copyright – that’s the law.

 7. “Email is not copyright protected once it is sent.”